University professor of composition / Representative for artistic integrity

 Details at International Affairs.

-The prerequisite for admission to a bachelor's degree program (BA) is passing the audition.
-Application for an audition takes place online via Muvac.
+A prerequisite for admission to the Bachelor's degree programme (BA) is passing an audition, for which applicants must register online via Muvac.

-PLEASE NOTE: You can only apply for a study programme for which you have not yet obtained a degree!
+PLEASE NOTE: Applicants can only apply for degree programmes for which they have not yet obtained a degree!

 Applicants are then invited to an on-site audition, which consists of several partial examinations.